kirchhausenlab/gc_segment/README.md

 1. **Saving and resuming**: The user can pause and save the annotations at any moment.
 It is also possible to resume annotating from a previously saved state.
 1. **Superimposing previous result**: In case the annotator wishes to go through an iterative process of refinement of annotations, it is possible to overlay the result of a previous segmentation to visualize problematic regions which might need more attention.

-## Annotator layout
+## Annotator GUI

-The annotator has the following layout---
+The annotator graphical user interface (GUI) has the following layout.
 ![Example screen](/gc_segment/objects.png)

 The user is shown a part of one plane of the volume in the viewing pane.
 The part shown can be determined using three things---